We can offer a range of experimental and computational projects in applied and biomedical optics suitable for a 1-year MSc by Research.

-As an MSc student you will be fully immersed in the research group, collaborating with academics, postdoctoral researchers, PhD students and other visiting researchers.
-We provide office and laboratory space for each student, including infrastructure, optics, electronics, and computing resources.
-You will also attend regular group and school meetings, including our monthly seminars and our journal club, and have access to wide range of postgraduate training opportunities.
+As an MSc student you will be a full member of the research group, collaborating with academics, postdoctoral researchers, PhD students and other visiting researchers.
+We provide office and laboratory space for each student – the Photonics Centre includes a suite of optics labs as well as a workshop and a clean air room.
+You will also attend regular group and school meetings, including our seminars and our journal club, and have access to wide range of postgraduate training opportunities.
 Read more about studying in the AOG.

-There is no deadline, applicants are assessed on a rolling basis, but all students must begin by September 2022.
+There is no deadline, applicants are assessed on a rolling basis, but all students must begin in September or January.
 Applications should be made via the online system at: https://www.kent.ac.uk/courses/postgraduate/212/physics

 Please contact potential supervisor(s) in advance to discuss your application.